bitcoin-sv/bdk/documentation/docs/build.md

 ##### Java module

 - Make sure the `JAVA_TOOLS` environment variable is set to the location of `junit4.jar` and `hamcreast.jar` By default all languange binding modules are built.
-If users don't want to build java module, add `-SKIP_MODULE_JAVA=ON` to cmake command, it will deactivate build of the java binding.
+If users don't want to build java module, add `-BUILD_MODULE_JAVA=OFF` to cmake command, it will deactivate build of the java binding.

 ## Building Script Engine SDK
 It is recommended that a build directory **build** is created outside of Script Engine SDK source code directory.
 See [directories structure](directories.md).